Uploading or Updating data¶

 The current list of reference sequences, including loci size and NCBI accession numbers is provided here:

-The default reference files (FASTA and GenBank formats) have been prepared to fit amplicon-based schemas capturing the whole CDS of the main eight genes of influenza virus (PB2, PB1, PA, HA, NP, NA, M and NS), such as the wet-lab pre-NGS protocol for influenza whole genome amplification adapted from a RT-PCR assay described by Zhou and colleagues (Zhou et al, 2009, for Influenza A; and Zhou et al, 2014, for Influenza B; Zhou and Wentworth, 2012).
+NOTE: The default seasonal influenza reference files (FASTA and GenBank formats) have been prepared to fit amplicon-based schemas capturing the whole CDS of the main eight genes of influenza virus (PB2, PB1, PA, HA, NP, NA, M and NS), such as the wet-lab pre-NGS protocol for influenza whole genome amplification adapted from a RT-PCR assay described by Zhou and colleagues (Zhou et al, 2009, for Influenza A; and Zhou et al, 2014, for Influenza B; Zhou and Wentworth, 2012).

 You can download the suggested protocol here: